84 spaces on the Diploma course available

 The course is divided into two parts.
 Part 1 will cover: business structures and investment; the regulatory and fiscal framework within which business operates; a team working exercise which involves the set-up of a virtual law firm and construction of key business and practice policies and documentation; management of time and risk capability in legal transactions/matters; company accounts analysis; loan finance; financial advice for companies and individuals including the tax implications; financial services such as mortgages, insurance and pensions.
-An Investment Game runs throughout the first part of the course where each student manages a share portfolio.
 Part 2 will cover: the ethics of creating and managing a client relationship; confidentiality and conflict; and duties and discipline.
-Key skills will also be covered such as communication with clients, team working, drafting, and transaction based research.
+Key skills will also be covered such as communication with clients, team working, drafting, and transaction-based research.

 Students must study four elective courses in the second semester.
-At a presentation session in November attended by the senior tutor from each course offers students an opportunity to find out more about the elective courses before making their final choice.
+After making an initial choice when they enrol, students will be given an opportunity to find out more about the elective courses before making their final choice in November.

 Advanced Civil Litigation